-The speed of the decline, decay rate, shows how fast the decline process is.
-The correlation reveals that faster decay rate is associated with later cliff point and earlier floor point.
-This could be because of growing awareness and fear as time passed to make people to act faster.
-This also suggests that the end date of the decline (floor point) is mostly determined by the reaction speed (decay rate) but not the start date of the decline (cliff point).
+The decay rate shows the speed of the decline process.
+Our results suggest that faster decay rate associates with later cliff point and earlier base point.
+This may be due to growing awareness as time passed, causing people to act faster.
+This also suggests that the end date of the decline (base point) is mostly determined by the reaction speed (decay rate) but not the start date of the decline (cliff point).

 The commuting analyses based on hourly transit demand data show that essential passengers’ commuting routine during the pandemic is substantially different from the normal routine.
-The pattern of Procrustes distances measuring differences between the normal and pandemic weekday demand profiles is geographically polarized and highly correlated with the floor value: systems with higher floor values (e.g., communities in the Northeast and Midwest) retain more of their hourly demand pattern than systems with lower floor values (e.g., communities with a large number of non-physical occupations, including cities in California, and university towns where a large proportion of the population left).
+Differences between the normal and pandemic weekday demand profiles is geographically polarized and highly correlated with the base value: systems with higher base values (e.g., communities in the Northeast and Midwest) retain more of their hourly demand pattern than systems with lower base values (e.g., communities with a large number of non-physical occupations, including cities in California, and university towns where a large proportion of the population left).
 The impact on hourly demand profiles increased as the pandemic developed.
-The pandemic also made the weekdays and weekends less different due to disproportional decrease of the morning and afternoon commuting activity, which made the difference between rush hours and normal hours less obvious; meanwhile weekdays are more like weekends because the cessation of unessential businesses made the weekends trips become commuting-dominating.
-Moreover, the pandemic shifted the morning and afternoon rush hours.
-Morning rush hour shift is very heterogeneous for different cities with average shift of -0.05 hours but the afternoon rush hour shifted homogeneously later for 1 hour in average.
+The pandemic also made the weekdays and weekends more similar to disproportional decrease of the morning and afternoon commuting activity, making the difference between rush hours and normal hours less obvious; meanwhile weekdays became more like weekends because the cessation of non-essential businesses made the weekends trips more dominated by commuting.

+Conclusion

-The paper is a first approximation of understanding the heterogeneous impacts of a major pandemic such as COVID-19 on transit systems in the United States.
-Our study highlights public transit as an essential service during a pandemic and the vulnerabilities of some social groups (women, Hispanic, African-Americans) as they travel to perform essential activities.
+This paper is a first approximation for understanding the differential impacts of a major pandemic such as COVID-19 on public transit systems in the United States.
+We use activity data from a widely used public transit navigation app to measure and compare changes in demand for 113 transit systems across the United States during the COVID-19 pandemic.
+We fit logistic curves describing declines in daily transit system demand and derive parameters describing the decline dynamics.
+We also compare differences in hourly demand profiles on weekdays and weekends.
+We find differential impacts across communities and social groups, indicating differences in public transit dependency that can be explained by social factors in each community.
+Our study highlights public transit as a critical infrastructure for a community during a pandemic and the vulnerabilities of some underprivileged social groups (women, Hispanic, African-Americans) as they travel to perform essential activities.

 Additional research should build on this study to resolve some of its limitations and more deeply investigate the patterns discovered.
 One limitation of our study concerns the representativeness of the transit demand data for actual ridership.
 We use data from the Transit app as a surrogate for demand since actual passenger counts for systems at a national level are difficult to obtain.
 Although a test between official ridership data and the transit demand data for some systems suggest no significant differences overall, transit system-level comparisons should nevertheless be viewed as tentative.
 Data from automated passenger counting technologies, smart card or other transit pass data would allow more definitive comparison, albeit at a system level and not at the national level as in this paper.

 Another limitation concerns the geographic resolution of the data is each transit system.
 We make our comparison using system level data and its corresponding county-equivalent.
 This can mask important differences within each system (e.g., route-by-route changes) and across neighborhoods within each community.
 Again, this calls for a deeper investigation within each system.